Speed Up Zig-Zag: Numerical Simulations

+so that we can guarantee that the variance of the ESS is finite.
+All simulations were performed using {\tt MATLAB} in a computer with i7-8550U CPU and 1.80 GHz.

+We present our results in Table \ref{one.dimensional.ess.table:1}.
+We present average and median ESS across 25 realizations (standard deviation in parenthesis).
+We also report the median ESS per likelihood evaluation and per minute of implementation time.
+The best performance is highlighted in bold letters.
+It is clear that both SUZZ algorithms outperform both the original Zig-Zag and the TRWM, in all criteria based on ESS, (ESS per switches, per likelihood evaluations and per implementation time).
+It is also interesting that the algorithm with the explosive deterministic dynamics seems to perform the best.
+This is consistent with Table \ref{efficiencies.table:1} where the inverse algorithmic efficiency of SUZZ(1) is the smallest of all algorithms targeting the Student(3).

+As a second example, we used two SUZZ algorithms and ZZ to target a one-dimensional Cauchy distribution (i.e. $\pi(x)=\frac{1}{H}\left( 1+x^2 \right)^{-1}$).
+For the SUZZ algorithms we used speed functions of the form

-Finally, in Figure \ref{fig:qqplot.t1.d1} we present some Q-Q plots three different algorithms.
-All the algorithms target the Cauchy distribution and the Q-Q plots run until the number of switches becomes $N=10^4$.
-It is clear that the SUZZ algorithms far outperform the Zig-Zag process and the SUZZ algorithm with explosive deterministic dynamics ($\epsilon=0.5$) seems to have the optimal performance.
+for $k=0$ and $k=0.5$, denoted by SUZZ(0) and SUZZ(0.5).
+In Figure \ref{fig:qqplot.t1.d1} we present the Q-Q plots for these three algorithms against the Cauchy target.
+All the algorithms run for $N=10^4$ number of switches.
+It is clear that the SUZZ algorithms far outperform the original Zig-Zag process and the SUZZ algorithm with explosive deterministic dynamics ($k=0.5$) seems to have the optimal performance.

-In general, the diagnostic tests show that all the Speed Up algorithms used outperform the Zig-Zag algorithm, for both the Cauchy and the normal distribution.
-This suggests using SUZZ for light tail distributions as well.
-It is also interesting to observe the $SUZZ(0.5)$ is consistently performing better, which is in accordance with Table \ref{efficiencies.table:1} in the previous section.

-We, also, present some results on a SUZZ process targeting a five dimensional Cauchy distribution, without correlations.
-This means that
+Next, we present results on two twenty-dimensional targets.
+The first target is a twenty dimensional distribution with density of the form

+which we will call Sub-exponential($0.5$), since the tails decay like $\exp\{ -\| x \|_2^{0.5} \}$, slower than any exponential target but faster than any polynomial.